-Migrating Order Data from ASAP 7.3 to ASAP 7.4
+Migrating Order Data from ASAP 7.3.0.x or 7.4.0.x to ASAP 7.4.1

-To migrate order data from ASAP 7.3 to ASAP 7.4:
+To migrate order data from ASAP 7.4.0.x to ASAP 7.4.1:

-1. Install ASAP 7.4.
-For more information, see "Installing ASAP".
+1. Install ASAP 7.4.1 For more information, see "Installing ASAP".

-ASAP installation should have the same ENV\ID, database users credentials, default users credentials, port numbers, and cartridges deployed in the 7.3 deployment.
+ASAP installation should have the same ENV_ID, database users credentials, default users credentials, port numbers, and cartridges deployed in the 7.3 deployment.

-The values of ENV\ID and port numbers are present in the asap73ServerLinux.response file of the ASAP installation directory.
+The values of ENV_ID and port numbers are present in the ASAP installation directory.